 - Video View (coming soon)

-Every Touch Has a Marketing Channel and a Source
+Every Touch Has a Marketing Channel and a Potentially a Source

 As touches are created, Goldilocks determines